 There are many different reasons that drive the decision behind a single or multi-region architecture.

-VPC peering connections between AWS regions
+VPC peering connections between Amazon Web Services regions

 Alright so why do I need to create connections between VPCs across regions?

 The volume of requests for inter region Amazon Web Services VPC peering connections is understandable.
 Web services need to exchange data between VPCs in different regions, and they need to do it quickly, securely and reliably.